jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 Task |labmodule|\.\ |labnum|\.5
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are going to set some authentication tokens for us to use throughout the course of this lab.
+We are going to set some authentication tokens for us to use throughout this lab.

 ..
 Note:: F5 BIG-IP tokens last a maximum of 10 hours

 Expand the `Authentication` tab within the collection and run **all** the steps.
-This step will request, extend, and store our tokens in Postman environment variables to be used.
+This step requests, extends, and stores our tokens in Postman environment variables to be used.

   |image7|